dlmsft/memdocs/memdocs/intune/protect/mde-security-integration.md

 Due to the limited scope of Server core installations, these are not supported by Security Management for Microsoft Defender for Endpoint.

+### PowerShell Constrained Language

+Security Management for Microsoft Defender for Endpoint will not be able to apply security settings on devices if PowerShell Contrained Language mode is activated.

 ## Next steps

 [Monitor Defender for Endpoint](../protect/advanced-threat-protection-monitor.md)